Attach a Database

 When you attach a database, if MDF and LDF files are located in different directories and one of the paths includes \\?\GlobalRoot, the operation will fail.

-We recommend that you move databases by using the ALTER DATABASE planned relocation procedure, instead of using detach and attach.
+We recommend that you move databases by using the ALTER DATABASE planned relocation procedure instead of using detach and attach, when moving database files within the same instance.
 For more information, see Move User Databases.

 File access permissions are set during a number of database operations, including detaching or attaching a database.
-For information about file permissions that are set whenever a database is detached and attached, see Securing Data and Log Files in SQL Server 2008 R2 Books Online.
+For information about file permissions that are set whenever a database is detached and attached, see Securing Data and Log Files from SQL Server 2008 R2 Books Online (Still a valid read!)

 We recommend that you do not attach or restore databases from unknown or untrusted sources.
 Such databases could contain malicious code that might execute unintended Transact-SQL code or cause errors by modifying the schema or the physical database structure.
 Before you use a database from an unknown or untrusted source, run DBCC CHECKDB on the database on a nonproduction server and also examine the code, such as stored procedures or other user-defined code, in the database.
 For more information about attaching databases and information about changes that are made to metadata when you attach a database, see Database Detach and Attach (SQL Server).